Espen Knutsen: Retirement

 Knutsen retired because of injury in July 2005.
 At the news of his retirement, the general manager of Djurgården, Tommy Engström, called him one of the greatest players in the history of the club.
 After his retirement, Knutsen moved back to his native Oslo, where he lives with his family.
 He was appointed head coach of his childhood club Vålerenga in 2006, a position he held until the summer of 2016 when he became the club's general manager.

 Fan death

 In a March 2002 game against the Calgary Flames in Nationwide Arena, Knutsen took a shot that deflected off Flames defenseman Derek Morris' stick and accidentally struck 13-year-old Brittanie Cecil in the head, which resulted in her death 48 hours later.

 Knutsen later helped set up a charity in Columbus to honor Cecil's memory.
-Also as a result of the tragedy, the NHL made it mandatory to install protective nylon mesh nets above the glass behind both goals.
+Also as a result of the incident, the NHL made it mandatory to install protective nylon mesh nets above the glass behind both goals.
 In December 2010, Knutsen met with Cecil's family, bringing some closure to both parties.